eliotcochrane/eliotcochrane.github.io/_posts/2023-11-01-snow-nihongo.md

 As someone who has lived in Japan for 10 years now, I've seen a lot of people come and go.
 Even just staying for 1 year is enough for some and that's okay.
 But many of them leave for one reason: lack of friends.

 This always hurts me because the Japanese people are so welcoming, but the times that you feel like a native will be nearly non-existent.
-You always get treated a little differently.
+Always getting treated a little differently can feel awkward.
 Some days it's a real help, and other days it is a real struggle.
-But when it comes down to it, making friends is the best thing you can do for yourself mentally and physically too.
+But when it comes down to it, making friends is the best thing to do for yourself mentally and physically too.

 Making friends is what life is all about and not having perfect Japanese is not going to stop it.
 Get after it!